GameAITermProject/Game-AI/Proposal/Informal Proposal.md

 Other evaluation metrics exist that are better-targeted at specific applications.

 ## Importance ##

 In most games difficulties are achieved by making enemy stats stronger.
-We are interested in making it difficult by making AI looks more intelligent and characteristic.
+We are interested in making it difficult by making AI looked more intelligent and characteristic.